 Artists should submit a proposal that includes a narrative describing how their work conveys the theme, specs such as medium, size, and weight, and the Photoshop rendering of the sculpture.
 Artists should also include their artist statement, bio, and website.
 All artists must send progress photos of their work during the duration of its production.

 The City will pay the selected artist $5,000 for complete ownership of the work.
 No additional stipends or payments will be offered.
 Contestants agree to allow the City the right to use their artwork or images of artwork, sound recordings, photographs, video tape, and/or illustrations taken during or in connection with this contest, as well as the contestant’s names, characters, voices, and/or likeness, for any non-commercial use, including but not limited to the use on the City’s website, other social media outlets, and print and television media.

 Read the Rules & Regulations and submit your sculpture to be displayed.

-Each artist is responsible for bringing their sculptures on site for execution on Tuesday, April 30th, 2019.
-Personal tours of the park will be provided on Monday, March 11th and Monday March 18th upon request but you must schedule ahead of time.
+The artist is responsible for bringing their sculptures on site for installation in Summer 2019.
+Tours of the park will be provided on Monday, March 11th and Monday March 18th upon request but you must schedule ahead of time.

-The City will be accepting three sculptures (only one sculpture submission per artist).
-The submission deadline is February 11thby noon and must be sent to Rosa Sudol at CallForArtists@yonkersny.gov.
+The City will be accepting one sculpture.
+The submission deadline is March 31, 2019 by noon and must be sent to Rosa Sudol at CallForArtists@yonkersny.gov.
 If considered, artists will be interviewed.

 Located on a City block at the intersection of Nepperhan Avenue and New Main Street, it's hard to imagine that the Saw Mill River Daylighting Park at New Main Street was once home to a row of shuttered storefronts.
 As part of Phase III of the award-winning and transformative Daylighting Project, the park is undergoing a multi-phase transformation.